grafana/agent/docs/overview.md

 ## Comparison to Alternatives

-Grafana Cloud Agent is custom built for [Grafana Cloud](https://grafana.com/products/cloud/), but can be used while using an on-prem `remote_write`-compatible Prometheus API and an on-prem Loki.
-Unlike alternatives, Grafana Cloud Agent extends the official code with extra functionality.
+Grafana Agent is optimized for [Grafana Cloud](https://grafana.com/products/cloud/), but can be used while using an on-prem `remote_write`-compatible Prometheus API and an on-prem Loki.
+Unlike alternatives, Grafana Agent extends the official code with extra functionality.
 This allows the Agent to give an experience closest to its official counterparts compared to alternatives which may try to reimplement everything from scratch.

 ### Why not just use Telegraf?
 Telegraf is a fantastic project and was actually considered as an alternative to building our own agent.
 It could work, but ultimately it was not chosen due to lacking service discovery and metadata label propagation.
 While these features could theoretically be added to Telegraf as OSS contributions, there would be a lot of forced hacks involved due to its current design.

 Additionally, Telegraf is a much larger project with its own goals for its community, so any changes need to fit the general use cases it was designed for.

-With the Grafana Cloud Agent as its own project, we can deliver a more curated agent specifically designed to work seamlessly with Grafana Cloud and other `remote_write` compatible Prometheus endpoints as well as Loki for logs and Tempo for traces, all-in-one.
+With the Grafana Agent as its own project, we can deliver a more curated agent specifically designed to work seamlessly with Grafana Cloud and other `remote_write` compatible Prometheus endpoints as well as Loki for logs and Tempo for traces, all-in-one.